 OR… I Lead Self, Others and the Business?

 When I share the three key competencies of leadership capability – I Lead Self, I Lead the Business, I Lead Others – I am often asked why I present them in the order of Self, Business and Others.
 Surely it should be Self, Others and then Business?

 And my response is always this…

 Great leadership starts with looking in the mirror…I Lead Self.

 .After you know yourself, you need to know how to lead the business – I Lead the Business.

 With clarity leading the business, the final competency in building your leadership capability is – I lead others.

 Developing your leadership capability does not happen overnight.
 It takes focus and commitment and requires consistency of thought and action.

-What leadership capability are you building in yourself, your business and in others?
+What leadership capability are you building in yourself, your business and others?

-Are you thinking I Lead Self, I Lead the Business, I Lead Others?
+Do you think I Lead Self, I Lead the Business, I Lead Others?